 Fall Semester (all Programs): The Fall Semester ordinarily runs from late August until mid-December.
-Classes in Track I of the Master Programs ordinarily meet Tuesdays, Wednesdays, and Thursdays between 8:00 a.m. and 5:00 p.m.
-Classes in the Track II of the Master Programs ordinarily meet on Fridays between 5:10 p.m. and 11:30 p.m. and Saturdays between 8:00 a.m. and 5:00 p.m.
-Classes in the DMin Program ordinarily meet one Monday per month from 9:00 a.m. until 5:00 p.m., and one week each January and July.
+Classes in Track I of the Master Programs are offered in the hybrid format and ordinarily meet Mondays, Tuesdays, Wednesdays, and Thursdays.
+Classes in the Track II of the Master Programs are offered online and ordinarily meet on Fridays between 6:00 p.m. and 10:30 p.m. and Saturdays between 8:00 a.m. and 5:00 p.m.
+Classes in the DMin Program are online and ordinarily meet one Monday per month from 9:00 a.m. until 5:00 p.m., and one week each January and July.
+Month long intensive are sometimes scheduled in August.

 Spring Semester (all Programs): The Spring Semester begins with a January Intensive Term.
 This sub-term consists of one or two weeks Master and one-week DMin electives in the intensive format.
 The regular Spring Semester ordinarily runs from late January until mid-May.
 The class meeting times are the same as in the Fall Semester.
+DMin intensive online courses are sometimes offered in January and March.